Rome, Florence & Venice Carnival 12 days / Special Event Tours

 La Serenissima springs to life along its winding canals and piazzas

-Experience the romance of La Serenissima during a guided sightseeing tour.
-Visit the Gothic Doge’s Palace, once the political heart of this powerful maritime empire.
+Experience the romance of La Serenissima during a guided sightseeing tour with stops at the Bridge of Sighs and legendary St. Mark’s Square.
 Wind through the maze-like streets and view several important churches.
-Afterwards, consider joining an optional gondola tour with music.
+Afterwards, consider joining the optional Gondola Ride with Music.

 More than 100 waterways crisscross Venice, and boarding a sleek black gondola to explore them has become a time-honored tradition.
 On this memorable excursion, join your fellow travelers for a tour through the canals of Venice.
 A musician serenades you as your gondola cruises through the city.
 Please note: This excursion runs as weather permits.
 A private two-person gondola ride is available for an additional $100 per person.